 Seelos has returned 135.7% for investors over the past 12 months.
 The company currently has no revenues and reported a net loss of $19.1 million in FY20 (up 62.73% YoY) and $8.86 million (down 137.5% YoY) in Q2’21.
 The company has cash-on-hand of $87.2 million as of Q2.

 With increasing social media use and distance working, cases of depression and anxiety will move upwards, unfortunately.
+You can already see the market making these products available, with many places to buy psychedelics online in Canada.
 Further, increased R&D in psychedelics can result in better and more effective drugs, boosting usage and growing legalizations.
 These factors collectively make psychedelics a desirable sector to invest in, especially when considering the massive wealth creation that the similar cannabis sector has seen in the past few years.